groovycode-xyz/taschengeld/requirements/PRD.md

     - **Reset and erase all defined Tasks**
       - **Hint text:** Will delete all currently defined Tasks, as well as all Task completion history.
 Not reversible.
 You will need to create new Tasks.
     - **Reset and erase all Piggy Bank Account Balances**
       - **Hint text:** Will delete all Bank Accounts of all users.
 Will delete all transactions and history.
-Not reversable.
+Not reversible.

 ### **6.2 Nice-to-Have Features**

 - **Audio Message Attachments:** Allow children to record and attach audio messages when marking tasks as completed.
 - **Duplicate Task Indicators:** Notify users if a task has recently been marked as complete to prevent accidental duplicate entries.
-- **Custom Terminology and Number Formatting:** Enable customization of terms and currency formats for future enhancements.
-Include the option for no currency formatting at all.

 ### **6.3 Technical Requirements**